Skip to content

 Why I'm a mentor: I was lucky enough to have an inviting lab group that showed me the ways of Clemson outside of the lab.
 So, because I was lucky enough to have that, I want to be able to show others what I have learned, not only from my lab group but from the people they introduced me to.

-A life lesson I learned: A life lesson that I have learned is that your personality and character will carry you far, so it is important to not lose sight of who you are and stay true to yourself!
+A life lesson I learned: A life lesson that I have learned is that your personality and character will carry you far, so it is important not to lose sight of who you are and stay true to yourself!

 What I do in my spare time: I love to stay busy!
 If it is nice outside, you can bet that I will be doing something outside.
 That could be attending a Clemson-related event, playing/watching sports, hanging out with friends on the lake, or hiking, you name it.
 If it's not so nice outside, you will probably find me in the kitchen baking or working on some form of a craft, love DIY!

-Current Program: Ph.D.
-Materials Science and Engineering
+Current Program: Ph.D. in Automotive Engineering

 • Devarsh Kachalia